sabuty/import_converter/README.md

     D:\DCIM\122_1011\MVI_2291.MOV (261.51 MB) - taken 2023-11-10T20:31:17 (MP4 Metadata) --> D:\myCloudFolder\Photos\2023\11\2023-11-10\2023-11-10_MVI_2291.mp4 (reencode)
     Dry run configured --> exiting.

+At the end of a normal run (not a dry run), statistics are displayed:

+    __Summary__
+    Total number of files: 18, of these successfuly processed: 18
+    Copy:     success count: 15, fail count: 0
+    Reencode: success count: 3, fail count: 0
+    Filesize: before: 821.11 MB, after: 265.80 MB

 ## Known issues and future work

  * The crate [mp4](https://crates.io/crates/mp4) used to read the mp4 container metadata has several unfixed issues in 0.14.0, directly affecting the author's camera's movie files.
 These issues are fixed in the master branch of the crate's repository, which is used in the `Cargo.toml` for now.
 This will be remediated once 0.15.0 has been released.